metaspartan/kronos/README.md

 Recommended Devices and OS
 -----------------
-Raspberry Pi 4 4GB - Ubuntu 20.04 Server Image
+* Raspberry Pi 4 4GB - Ubuntu 20.04 Server Image
-Raspberry Pi 4 8GB - Ubuntu 20.04 Server Image
+* Raspberry Pi 4 8GB - Ubuntu 20.04 Server Image
-Ubuntu 20.04
+* Ubuntu 20.04
-Ubuntu 19.10
+* Ubuntu 19.10
-Ubuntu 19.04
+* Ubuntu 19.04
-Ubuntu 18.04
+* Ubuntu 18.04
-Ubuntu 16.04
+* Ubuntu 16.04
-Raspberry Pi OS
+* Raspberry Pi OS

-Linux Mint
+* Linux Mint
-Debian
+* Debian
-Arch Linux
+* Arch Linux
-Fedora
+* Fedora
-Red Hat
+* Red Hat
-Manjaro
+* Manjaro
-ZorinOS
+* ZorinOS
-elementaryOS
+* elementaryOS
-CentOS
+* CentOS
-openSUSE
+* openSUSE

 Install Kronos with Denarius Now!
 -----------------

-Simply run the command below in your Terminal or via SSH, then choose one of the options if you want to Install Kronos with or without Denarius chaindata or if you want to just update!:
+Simply run the single command below in your Terminal or via SSH, then choose one of the options if you want to Install Kronos with or without Denarius chaindata or if you want to just update!:

 ```bash
 wget -qO- https://raw.githubusercontent.com/carsenk/kronos/master/installkronos.sh | bash